SixSenseMarine/.github/profile/README.md

 *GM Consolidated Holdings Pty Ltd* retains ownership of the contents of this repository and the copyright, and other intellectual property rights of whatever nature, including any modifications made to the repository contents.

-All 6-Sense Systems repositories are Copyright 2024, *GM Consolidated Holdings Pty Ltd*, ALL RIGHTS RESERVED, and subject to the [license terms](https://github.com/SixSenseMarine/.github/blob/main/profile/LICENSE.md) unless expressly noted otherwise.
+All Six Sense Marine repositories are Copyright 2024, *GM Consolidated Holdings Pty Ltd*, ALL RIGHTS RESERVED, and subject to the [license terms](https://github.com/SixSenseMarine/.github/blob/main/profile/LICENSE.md) unless expressly noted otherwise.

 ## References